mhutch/mhutch.github.io/content/_posts/2018-09-15-reflections-posts-surgery.md

 feelings in an instant if I ever let my guard down.

 Now it's gone, and I have something new and unfamiliar.
 Do I like it?
-I don't know, it just is.
+I don't know, it just _is_.
 I suspect that's how many people feel about their bodies.
 It's still changing as it heals, still a source of discomfort and awkwardness, so I reserve full judgment, but I’m do know that I'm a lot happier.